 The venue is the same as the Dublin Circus Festival, which is the Gym of the Larkin Community College.

 Any Competition size Kendama will be allowed.
 Bring your favourite one!

 There will be 2 divisions: Beginners and Advanced.

 Players start at trick number 1.
 If a trick is completed successfully, the player moves on to the next trick in the list.
-Players are allowed a total of 6 misses for the whole ladder.
-(If their first 3 misses are on one trick, they may proceed to the next trick).
-A player’s 7th misses signals the end of their run.
+Players are allowed a total of 2 misses per trick.
+A player’s 3rd miss on the same trick signals the end of their run.

 If the game is still tied after this, the player with less misses in total wins.